Mother Mary's Story

 This frail woman was a person of faith and courage, with a deep love of God and other people.
 She welcomed diversity and saw the need for MMMs to have freedom to make decisions, to be courageous, and to be professional in their work.
 This required a deep spirituality.
 At the time, for her and for others who shared her ideas, it was radical thinking.

 Marie Martin was deeply human and often felt confusion when the way was not clear and frustration when she was misunderstood.
 Above all she wanted to discover and follow God’s will in her life.
 It was an improbable story.
 When you read about that story you will realize just how improbable it was.

-In the following account, Mother Mary’s own words are noted in blue.
+In the following account, Mother Mary’s own words are noted in black.